Purdue-CS193/homework-0-roiyer34/index.md

 - The class is a comfortable place to actually learn about useful CS tools
 - The class is low stress
-- The homework is usefull but not just busywork
+- The homework is useful but not just busywork

 ## Welcome to GitHub Pages